bmstefanski/nestjs-shell/README.md

 <br />

 ## Description
 I wanted to create as simple as possible API without redundant use cases.
-Which you allow to create simple a command in less than a minute (counting installation time).
+Which allows you to create a simple command in less than a minute (counting installation time).
 Currently, there are a few libraries that provide something similar to this, but they violate your app's execution file with their code and require you to re-run the app's instance every time you want to execute a command.
 So I decided to give you full control of where and when shell's instance should start and a way to execute commands in runtime.